gimlet-io/gimlet-documentation/src/pages/blog/clickops.md

 Ultimately, clickops must know its boundaries.
 Otherwise it will turn into an endless effort of replicating the possibilities of existing devops configuration langugages.

-But if scope is limited, clickops should adhere to a few musts to not limit the uesrin order to not be limiting.
+But if scope is limited, clickops should adhere to a few musts to not limit the user.

 ## Clickops must be robust